 material is kept in the collections area, and may be used by UCMP staff or

 UCMP-sanctioned researchers.
 It is generally not available for long-distance loan,

 although reprints of Museum publications may be requested while stocks last.

 The UCMP Archives contain thousands of original drawings and photographs,

 newspaper clippings, maps, field notes, and personal papers and correspondence

 of prominent paleontologists affiliated with the Museum.
+Search the archival collections.
 Of particular interest

 is a collection of photographs of the paleontological artwork of

 William Gordon Huff, who sculpted the